What is a Saville Assessment?

-Saville aptitude tests are administered in two formats: both timed, and both multiple choice.
+Saville aptitude tests are administered in two formats: both timed, and both multiple-choice.

 Swift aptitude tests are a form of blended assessment, combining various abilities into one shorter test.
-These are administered online only and, depending on structure, last anywhere from nine and a half to 24 minutes.
+These are administered online only and, depending on the structure, last anywhere from nine and a half to 24 minutes.

 There are two levels of single assessments here: verbal analysis and verbal comprehension.
-Whilst the latter is used for entry level roles, you're more likely to encounter the former for graduate positions or above.
+Whilst the latter is used for entry-level roles, you're more likely to encounter the former for graduate positions or above.

 Both measure your language comprehension and ability to interpret written information.
-You'll need to evaluate a statement or paragraph of text to determine whether or not a suggested conclusion, inference or assumption can be made from it, answering with true, false or cannot say.
+You'll need to evaluate a statement or paragraph of text to determine whether or not a suggested conclusion, inference or assumption can be made from it, answering with true, false, or cannot say.

-The verbal analysis aptitude test has a time limit of 24 minutes, whereas the entry level verbal comprehension test takes 16 minutes.
+The verbal analysis aptitude test has a time limit of 24 minutes, whereas the entry-level verbal comprehension test takes 16 minutes.
 You are also likely to complete a verbal aptitude test as part of a Swift assessment.

-In a Saville test, you'll be presented with various data sets in the form of graphs, charts and tables.
-You'll need to weigh up the information in front of you and pick the correct answer to a question prompt from multiple choice options.
+In a Saville test, you'll be presented with various data sets in the form of graphs, charts, and tables.
+You'll need to weigh up the information in front of you and pick the correct answer to a question prompt from multiple-choice options.